wilsonmar/LoadRunner/gapi-lr-starter/README.md

  1. Clone this repo within that folder

 The <strong>.gitignore</strong> file in this repo is used by the collaborators of this repo for git clients to automatically block some files from being updated to github.com.

+The <strong>output.txt</strong> file in this repo is saved from the last run of this script using VuGen, with verbosity set to maximum.